DIMSI-IS/BackROLL/README.md

 - Endpoint URL: _URL of your cloudstack instance_
 - Login: _API_key of your user dedicated to backroll_
 - Password: _API_secret of your user dedicated to backroll_

+## Documentation

+Read more about Backroll at https://backroll.readthedocs.io.

 ## Help and support